Hussain-7/IntelliPDF/README.md

 	export default Providers;
 	```

-2. Initialize the trpc client by creating a file `src/app/trpc/client.ts`
+2. To Create a set of strongly-typed React hooks from your AppRouter type signature with createTRPCReact.Initialize the trpc client by creating a file `src/app/trpc/client.ts` - [Reference](https://trpc.io/docs/client/react/setup#4-add-trpc-providers)

 	```
 	import { AppRouter } from "@/trpc";